diekhans/PrimerS-JuJu/docs/overview.md

 # Overview of PrimersJuJu workflow

-PrimersJuJu takes manually select regions and isoforms and use primer3 to produce a set of primer pairs.

-The command line program pjuju is used take user-defined input sets and produce a set of prioritized primer sequence pairs.

-  ** generate track of region being designed
-# Overview of PrimersJuJu workflow

-PrimersJuJu takes manually select regions and isoforms and use primer3 to produce a set of primer pairs.
+Primers-JuJu takes manually select regions and isoforms and use primer3 with other validation to produce a set of primer pairs.

-The command line program pjuju is used take user-defined input sets and produce a set of prioritized primer sequence pairs.
+The command line program primers-juju is used to take user-defined input sets and produce a set of prioritized primer sequence pairs.
+The results are both a TSV file with information about the primers and tracks in a UCSC browser assembly hub.

-  ** generate track of region being designed

 ## Input

-For a given locus, the user provides as input:
+For each desired primer pair, the user provides as input:

-* a unique name to identify the primer set being designed.
+* a unique symbolic name to identify the primer set being designed
-* genome assembly
+* the genome assembly
-* a list of transcript models to use
+* list of transcript models to use
 * coordinates ranges of two regions from which to pick the primer pairs
-* parameters of uses for the primer design
+* parameters to use for the primer design

-The genome assembly is specifics as the genome assembly in UCSC two-bit format.
+The genome assembly is specified as the genome assembly in UCSC two-bit file.
 The transcript models are specified as one or more tracks and the transcript ids within those tracks.

 The coordinate range pairs must meet the primer3 requirement that that at least one of the two sequences is less than 60 bp in length.

-Session
-inteserct range with trans fuzzy

-HOW TO DO THIS:
-If a coordinate
+If a region spans an intron, then
-range cross a splice junction, then it will be a required splice junction for primer3.
-A given region must not contain more than one splice junction.

-All of the primer3 parameters maybe changed from the defaults, either by the command line or a configuration file.

 ## Processing

-* validate input to make sure it is consistent with the requirements
+* Validate input to make sure it is consistent with the requirements:
+** Allow for slightly fuzziness in region boundaries and adjust to match exons ** The coordinate range pairs must meet the primer3 requirement that that at least one of the two sequences is less than 60 bp in length.
+** Check intron-spanning requirements.
-* call primer3 to produce a list of possible primer pairs.
+* Call primer3 to produce a list of possible primer pairs.
+* Double-check Delta G for secondary structures of any self-dimers, hairpins, and heterodimers that should be weaker (more positive) than -9.0 kcal/mole.
+* Cs and Gs (three hydrogen bonds) are preferred at the primer terminus (3’) to enhance specific binding.
-* use isPcr to check for uniqueness of each primer pair.
+* check for off-target mappings using isPcr to check for uniqueness of each primer pair in both the transcriptome and genome
-* output results
+* quality control to check against other isoforms

 ## Output